joanpablo/reactive_forms/README.md

 ## What about Password and Password Confirmation?

 There are some cases where we want to implement a Form where a validation of a field depends on the value of another field.
-For example a sign-up form with email and emailConfirmation or password and passwordConfirmation.
+For example a sign-up form with _email_ and _emailConfirmation_ or _password_ and _passwordConfirmation_.

-For those cases we could implement a custom validator as a class and attach it to the FormGroup.
+For those cases we could implement a custom validator as a class and attach it to the **FormGroup**.
 Let's see an example:

 ```dart
 final form = FormGroup({